idm-oxford/climate-vbd-uncertainty-paper/README.md

 ```

 The figures (in SVG format) can then be reproduced by executing the notebooks in the
-``src`` directory using the 'climate-vbd-uncertainty' environment created in the above
+``paper_code`` directory using the 'climate-vbd-uncertainty' environment created in the
-step.
+above step.

 Alternatively, all figures can be reproduced using ``snakemake``:
 ```